hitesh-vs/hitesh-vs.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Diffusion Models for Image Data Generation
-description: with background image
+description: An application of Denoising Diffusion Probabilistic Models (DDPM) to generate high-quality synthetic training data for an image classifier using the CIFAR-10 dataset.
 img: assets/img/12.jpg
 importance: 1
 category: Deep Learning and Computer Vision